Frequently Asked Questions

 Once all details are confirmed, the volunteer will issue you with a bib number.
 Your bib number is a white felt square with a number on it.
 This is used so that the judges can identify you when you are dancing and allocate their scoring to the correct dancers.
 Your bibs should be worn on your costume at the back.
 You will be provided with safety pins to attach your bib.

-If you completed your registration during the early bird period you may pick up your drink bottle or spectator tickets at check-in.
+If you completed your registration during the early bird period you may pick up your early bird gift at check-in.

 How does marshaling work and where do we marshal?